-- The need to confirm the construction details of the existing retaining wall to determine if the existing retaining wall is a reinforced soil structure (RSS).
-If it is a RSS, then it may be difficult to install a footing through the backfill without risking damage to the soil reinforcement. - Footing stability and bearing capacity behind the existing retaining wall.
+- The need to confirm the construction details of the existing retaining wall and capacity to withstand any surcharge loads. - Footing stability and bearing capacity behind the existing retaining wall.
 It is not presently known whether the existing retaining wall can support the surcharge loading, both lateral and vertical, due to the proposed digital sign footing however this would be highly unlikely.
 This would be of particular importance should the design founding level for the proposed footing be located within the 'zone of influence' of the retaining wall.
-The zone of influence of the retaining wall could be taken as the envelope of ground above an imaginary plane rising at 1.5H:1V from behind the toe of the retaining wall to the ground surface behind the crest of the retaining wall. - Whether the backfill behind the existing retaining wall is a controlled fill with reliably uniform engineering strength and stiffness properties.
+The zone of influence of the retaining wall could be taken as the envelope of ground above an imaginary plane rising at 1H:1V from behind the toe of the retaining wall to the ground surface behind the crest of the retaining wall.

+• Whether the backfill behind the existing retaining wall is a controlled fill with reliably uniform engineering strength and stiffness properties.
 If the retaining wall backfill is uncontrolled, then no reliance could be placed on the foundation support the fill can provide and the sign footing would need to be founded in natural soils and/or bedrock below the fill, with the footing design ignoring any contribution from the fill in resisting foundation loadings.
-At this stage it is expected that all lateral loads will need to be supported by soil and rock below the toe of the retaining wall.
+At this stage it is expected that all lateral loads will need to be supported by soil and rock below the zone of influence of the retaining wall.